saritasa-nest/terraform-provider-mssql/docs/resources/database.md

 The following arguments are supported:

 * `name` - (Required) The name of the database.
-This must be unique within a given MS SQL server and may or may not be case-sensitive depending on the operating system on which the MS SQL server is running.
+This must be unique within a given MS SQL server.

 * `default_collation` - (Optional) The default collation to use when a table is created without specifying an explicit collation.
-Defaults to ``Latin1_General_100_CI_AI``.
-Each character set has its own set of collations, so changing the character set requires also changing the collation.

 * `options` - (Optional) a key-value map of options supported by MSSQL to pass to database engine on DB creation.
 Ex.